 Jan Wölfer, M.Sc.

-I received my Bachelor’s degree in biology at the MLU Halle-Wittenberg and my Master’s degree in evolution, ecology and systematics at the FSU Jena.
+I received my Bachelor’s degree in biology at the MLU Halle-Wittenberg in 2012 and my Master’s degree in evolution, ecology and systematics at the FSU Jena in 2014.
 During my Master’s program, I focused on the functional morphology of the vertebrate locomotor apparatus.

 Starting in 2014 at the HU Berlin, I worked on my Ph.D. thesis which was concerned with the evolution of the locomotor apparatus in the squirrel-related clade (Sciuromorpha, Mammalia), defending it in 2020.
 Afterwards, I worked half a year as a statistics freelancer at a company, assisting Bachelor, Master, and Ph.D. students with the quantitative analysis of their theses.